USEPA/BMDS/docs/source/recipes/index.md

 using-r
 ```

-## Using Jupyter
+## Jupyter Notebooks

-Recipes are written using [Jupyter](https://jupyter.org/) notebooks for running data-science code in Python.
+Recipes are written using [Jupyter](https://jupyter.org/) notebooks.
 There are many excellent tutorials online describing how to use Jupyter notebooks and this is beyond the scope of `pybmds`.
-Below are a few tips that may be helpful when copying text from the recipes.
+However, a few tips are described below for new Jupyter users.

 ### Rendering figures

-The build in plotting functionality of `pybmds` uses [matplotlib](https://matplotlib.org/).
-To render matplotlib figures within a Jupyter notebooks, add a this line to the top of the notebook[^1]:
+The plotting functionality of `pybmds` uses the [matplotlib](https://matplotlib.org/) package to generate figures.
+To render matplotlib figures within a Jupyter notebook, add this "magic function" to a cell at the top of the notebook, and execute the cell to enable inline plot rendering:

 ```python
 %matplotlib inline
 ```

-After running this cell, matplotlib figures will appear inline after a cell is executed, if it is the final output in a cell.
+After running this cell, matplotlib figures will appear inline after execution, if it is the final output in a cell.
+For more information, see this [summary](https://stackoverflow.com/q/43027980/906385) from Stack Overflow.

-[^1]: A Stack Overflow [summary](https://stackoverflow.com/q/43027980/906385) of the purpose of `%matplotlib inline`

-### Display extra cell output
+### Displaying extra output

-By default, notebook cells only display the last output of the code that is executed in them, and anything that you `print` to the screen.
-You can also `display`[^2] content at any time in a cell by importing the display method.
-This will allow you to show plots or text in the middle of loops, for example:
+By default, notebook cells only display the last output of the code that is executed in them, and anything that is printed to standard out (for example anything using the `print()` function).
+You can also display content at any time in a cell by using the [display](https://ipython.readthedocs.io/en/stable/api/generated/IPython.display.html#IPython.display.display) method.
+This will allow you to show plots or text in the middle of loops, or show multiple outputs from a single cell.
+We utilize this function in some recipes.

 ```python
 from IPython.display import display